SkyworldPaladin/skyworldpaladin.github.io/_pages/about.md

 I am a student graduated from [Faculty of Information Science and Engineering](https://it.ouc.edu.cn/fise/) , [Ocean University of China](http://eweb.ouc.edu.cn/).
 I obtained my Bachelor degree of Computer Science in Summer 2022.
 I am interested in several research fields such as computer systems, computer vision and machine learning.

 I finished my curriculum with the GPA 3.5/4.0, average score 87/100.
 I passed TOEFL-iBT in 2023/12 with the score 95.
-I achieved the Finalist award (Top 1% of all participants, the second highest award) in the 2021 The Mathematical Contest in Modeling (MCM).
+I achieved the Finalist award (Top 1% of all participants, the second highest award) in 2021 Mathematical Contest in Modeling (MCM).

 You can find my CV here:[Liu Yunqing CV](../files/Liu Yunqing CV.pdf)